terryjbates/Oakland_PurpleAir_Sensor_Analysis/README.md

 ![2020 Census Tracts and Sensor Locations Total White Alone](./images/2020_Census_race_total_white_choropleth.png)

 This project leverages data from PurpleAir sensors in Oakland and U.S. Census data to explore patterns of sensor installations across census geographic tracts.
-The hope is to provide insights into how these environmental monitoring resources are distributed and identify potential disparities in air quality awareness across different communities in Oakland.
+The goal is to provide insights into how these environmental monitoring resources are distributed and identify potential disparities in air quality awareness across different communities in Oakland.

 # Background
 ## The City of Oakland, California